lambdaclass/miden-node/crates/rpc/README.md

 Returns information that allows clients to sync asset values for specific public accounts within a block range.

-For any `[block_from..block_to]` range, the latest known set of assets is returned for the requested account ID.
+For any `block_range`, the latest known set of assets is returned for the requested account ID.
 The data can be split and a cutoff block may be selected if there are too many assets to sync.
 The response contains the chain tip so that the caller knows when it has been reached.